nrkno/dotnetskolen/README_EN.md

 Build succeeded in 10,2s
 ```

 > Notice that the test report shows that six tests were run.
 So far, we have only defined two tests.
-This illustrates that `xUnit` runs tests once per annotation with `[<InlineData>]`.
+This illustrates that `xUnit` runs tests once per `[<InlineData>]` annotation.

 #### Channel